 Visit a Museum

-As with any major city, their museums are a great way to get insight into culture, history, and art.
+As with any major city, museums are a great way to get insight into culture, history, and art.
 Taipei is no different.
 As a matter of fact, Taipei’s museums are some of the best things to do and need to be on your Taipei itinerary.
 We list them below but you can read more about each one in detail in our Taipei Museums Guide.

 Chiang Kai-Shek Memorial Hall

 Chiang Kai-Shek is a huge figure in Taiwan’s history and his military and political role had a huge impact on the country.
 His memorial and the surrounding gardens are a must-see while in Taipei.